Growth rates of permutation classes: categorization up to the uncountability threshold: The Neighborhoods of and

 Our next result shows that each of these classes has a different growth rate.

 \begin{proposition} For every different sequence $(s_n)$ satisfying

-the growth rate of $1/\left(1-\sum s_nx^n\right)$ is different.
-Therefore every open neighborhood of $\xi$ contains uncountably many such growth rates. \end{proposition} \begin{proof} Let $(s_n)$ and $(t_n)$ be two such sequences and suppose that the least index for which they disagree is $2k+1$.
-Without loss of generality we may assume that $s_{2k+1}=4$ while $t_{2k+1}=5$.
+the growth rate of $1/\left(1-\sum s_nx^n\right)$ is different. \end{proposition} \begin{proof} Let $(s_n)$ and $(t_n)$ be two such sequences and suppose that the least index for which they disagree is $2i+1$ (the cannot disagree at an even index).
+Without loss of generality we may assume that $s_{2i+1}=4$ while $t_{2i+1}=5$.
 Define

 The growth rate of the series expansion of $1/\left(1-\sum s_nx^n\right)$ is therefore at most the growth rate of the series expansion of

 while the growth rate of the series expansion of $1/\left(1-\sum t_nx^n\right)$ is at least the growth rate of the series expansion of